levellr/crossgram/README.md

 Crossgram is a TypeScript library and web service you can use to automatically repost Tweets to Telegram chats, groups, supergroups or channels using a Telegram Bot.

+You can:

 - Follow one Twitter account or many
 - Reposts tweets into one Telegram chat or many
 - Use a single Telegram bot, or use a different bot for each chat

 A single Crossgram instance even can be used to stream Tweets from multiple accounts to multiple Telegram chats using multiple Telegram bots.
-For example, with a single instance you can repost:
+For example, one Crossgram instance can repost:

 - Tweets from [@city_xtra](https://twitter.com/city_xtra) to the [Manchester City - City Xtra](https://t.me/mancityxtra) supergroup via the "City Xtra on Twitter" bot
 - Tweets from [@theanfieldwrap](https://twitter.com/theanfieldwrap) to the [Liverpool Football Club - The Anfield Wrap](https://t.me/liverpoolfctaw) supergroup via the "The Anfield Wrap on Twitter" bot